Recipe for RV Misadventure :

 And Today, This Happened…

 See the problem?
 Now with more height on the rear end, the ball hitch is too tall.
 To lower it would require tracking down a maintenance guy with the sufficient tools.
 Minor delay.

 Why were his legs still moving?
 Oh, it’s just that post-mortem exercise, right?
 A few minutes later I decided that, incredibly, this poor creature was still fighting to stay alive despite his severed abdomen!
 I couldn’t watch any longer.
 I nearly stood up to get one last whack at him.
 Again, it was gruesome.
-I don’t know if I’ll bother washing that ballcap — I may just throw it away.
+But finally, it was over.

 A Country RV Park is very much in town.
-It’s in a poor Latino neighborhood.
-It feels very clean and safe, however, and I’d definitely stay here again.
+It’s in a poor neighborhood but does feel quite safe.
 I’m particularly fond of the clubhouse.
 Not only does it have a gym and a full kitchen; but also a sitting room loaded with books and movies.

 And as soon as I settle in, I’m off again tomorrow.
 Destination: Barstow.
 If all goes well, I’ll get to Vegas 2-3 days before my audition.